Configure Azure AD Join

 From the management point of view, that’s it! now we just have to register machine by clicking on this button:

-But, of course, we aren’t going to do that manually per any computer, so there is GPO that we have to enable (Make sure you have Windows 10 ADMX files If you do not have it, you can go over to this Link)
+But, of course, we aren’t going to do that manually per a computer, so there is GPO that we should use on GPO for enabling it (make sure you have Windows 10 ADMX files If you do not have it, you can check out this Link)

 Create a new GPO and allows this GPO to computers you want to join Azure AD automatically: